sketchplugins/plugin-directory/README.md

 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Export your Sketch design into HTML website.
 - [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
+- [Layer Styles Manager](https://gumroad.com/l/sketch-shared-styles-manager), by Jaer Pollux: A fast and easy way to manage all your layer styles.
+No more hassle with long and complex style names, or renaming tons of styles because you misspelled a folder name.
 - [Library Symbol Replacer](https://github.com/zeroheight/library-symbol-replacer), by zeroheight: Sketch plugin to replace symbols in an existing documents with library symbols 💎 📚
 - [Lightwire](https://github.com/alex-matt/sketch-lightwire-plugin), by Alex & Matt: Plugin with ready-to-use wireframes that help you to bring your ideas to life fast and easy.
 You can find necessary wireframes using categories or search.
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)